 What will I be doing?

-The deep dive specialty is made up of 4 separate dives.
+The deep dive specialty is made up of 4 separate dives, plus theory.
 If you are an Advanced Diver, then you have already done the first dive of the deep dive specialty during your Advanced course, as it is mandatory.

 Deep Dive theory